Who's Got the Last Laugh Now?

 Who's Got the Last Laugh Now? is the eleventh studio album by Scooter.
 It was released on 4 November 2005 through Sheffield Tunes.

 Two singles were released from the album: "Hello!
 (Good to Be Back)" and a remix of "Rock Bottom" and "Apache" entitled "Apache Rocks the Bottom!".
 The original "Rock Bottom" was also released as a single solely in the Netherlands.
-It is the last studio album featuring Jay Frog, who had been with the band since late 2002.
+It was the last studio album featuring Jay Frog, who had been with the band since late 2002, until the release of Open Your Mind and Your Trousers in 2024 as he rejoined in 2022.